 If we knew then what we know now, buying a travel camera would have been a no-brainer from the start.
 In hindsight, it is one of our best pre-trip investments (along with Packing Cubes!) and we cannot imagine traveling now without a real camera.

-Why You Need A Real Camera For Travel
+5 Reasons Why You Need A Real Camera For Travel

-If you are a budget-conscious traveler, like us, then you are probably in the same position as we were before we bought our travel camera.
+If you are a budget-conscious traveler, then you are probably in the same position as we were before we bought our travel camera.
 If you are still unsure whether or not you should purchase a camera for travel, we have five good reasons why you should!

-If you are ready to buy a camera, use our guide to the Best Travel Camera!
+When you are ready to buy a camera, use our guide to the Best Travel Camera!

 #1 Keep Your Phone Tucked Away

 In this age of modern technology, phone cameras are fantastic for taking travel pictures.
 That said, they are not nearly as good as a real camera that is specifically designed to take photos (and a great travel camera can really produce some phenomenal photos – just take a look at our Instagram!).
 While that may seem reason enough to buy a travel camera, there are other reasons we think it is best to keep your phone tucked away when traveling.

 A big reason you don’t want to solely rely your phone for travel pictures is the risk of damage or loss.
 When we travel, we are out of our element; we fumble, stumble and are distracted by our new surroundings.
 In these situations, we are more likely to become careless with everyday objects like our phones – which can lead to dropping and breaking our phones or (even worse) someone thieving our phones from us.